Hacksburg/hacksburg.github.io/_posts/2016-01-27-1615-tool-of-the-month-table-saw.markdown

 What cool projects have you done with a table saw?

 Have a project in mind that needs a table saw but do not have one?
 We offer 5 day memberships.
-[More information about joining Hacksburg](http://hacksburg.org/join.html)
+[Here's more information about joining.](http://hacksburg.org/join.html)

-Never used a table saw, check out the videos and then join us for our [hand tools and basic woodworking safty class](https://wiki.hacksburg.org/hand_tools_and_basic_woodworking_safety)!
+Never used a table saw?
+Check out the videos and then join us for our [hand tools and basic woodworking safty class](https://wiki.hacksburg.org/hand_tools_and_basic_woodworking_safety)!